 He had such a powerful will that some compared it to a burning iron piercing an ice floe.
-After so many years in the campaign, he had a strong desire to put into practice a number of ideas from his youthful readings, because he felt that they would make the Yucatan a place where exaggerated inequality could disappear.
+After so many years in the campaign, he had a strong desire to put into practice several ideas from his youthful readings, because he felt that they would make the Yucatan a place where exaggerated inequality could disappear.
 And he set to work, working tirelessly and with a foolproof morality to achieve his dream:

 I dream of a free, powerful, widely civilized and happy homeland, and I am convinced that if Mexico has, as it should, the help of all its children, the dream will soon become a dazzling reality, the one I want to have its beginning in Yucatan.